Smarticles101/exercism-config-visualizations/README.md

 * csv - this is the default format, useful for opening in a spreadsheet program or piping to another processor
 * md - a markdown table, good for including in [GitHub text](https://help.github.com/articles/organizing-information-with-tables/).
 * table - a no-frills text-based table.
+* json - a JSON file with data embedded in a two-dimensional array

 ## Contribute